lkmidas/Simple-door-lock-using-Verilog-HDL/README.md

 # door_lock
-Logic Design with Verilog HDL mini-project: Simple door lock with Verilog HDL on DE2I-150 board.
+This is the repository for my mini-project in HCMUT's CO2033 - *Logic Design with Verilog*: **Simple 3-digit password door lock using Verilog HDL on DE2I-150 board**.